-- 5.1.a.1.
-For block rotations of greater than three months in duration, evaluation must be documented at least every three months. ^(Core) - 5.1.a.2.
-Longitudinal experiences, such as continuity clinic in the context of other clinical responsibilities, must be evaluated at least every three months and at completion. ^(Core) - 5.1.a.3.
-Residents' Case Logs must be monitored quarterly and should be monitored more frequently to ensure residents are entering cases into the ACGME Case Log System in a timely manner. ^(Core) - 5.1.b.
+- 5.1.a.
+Evaluation must be documented at the completion of the assignment.
+(Core) - 5.1.a.1.
+For block rotations of greater than three months in duration, evaluation must be documented at least every three months. ^(Core)

+- 5.1.a.2.
+Longitudinal experiences, such as continuity clinic in the context of other clinical responsibilities, must be evaluated at least every three months and at completion. ^(Core) - 5.1.b.
 The program must provide an objective performance evaluation based on the Competencies and the specialty-specific Milestones. ^(Core) - 5.1.b.1.
 The program must use multiple evaluators (e.g., faculty members, peers, patients, self, and other professional staff members). ^(Core) - 5.1.b.2.
 The program must provide that information to the Clinical Competency Committee for its synthesis of progressive resident performance and improvement toward unsupervised practice. ^(Core) - 5.1.c.
-The program director or their designee, with input from the Clinical Competency Committee, must meet with and review with each resident their documented semi-annual evaluation of performance, including progress along the specialty-specific Milestones. ^(Core)

-- 5.1.c.1.
-Semiannual assessment must include a review of case volume and breadth and discussion of non-surgical clinical experience. ^(Core) - 5.1.d.
-The program director or their designee, with input from the Clinical Competency Committee, must assist residents in developing individualized learning plans to capitalize on their strengths and identify areas for growth.
-(Core) - 5.1.e.
-The program director or their designee, with input from the Clinical Competency Committee, must develop plans for residents failing to progress, following institutional policies and procedures. ^(Core)
+The program director or their designee, with input from the Clinical Competency Committee, must meet with and review with each resident their documented semi-annual evaluation of performance, including progress along the specialty-specific Milestones. ^(Core) - 5.1.c.1.
+The program director must verify review each resident's records logs of major resuscitations and procedures to ensure the progress of each resident toward achieving competence as part of the semiannual evaluation.
+(Core) - 5.1.c.2.
+The program must address the well-being of residents, including informing them of available resources. ^(Core) - 5.1.d.
+The program director or their designee, with input from the Clinical Competency Committee, must assist residents in developing individualized learning plans to capitalize on their strengths and identify areas for growth. ^(Core) - 5.1.e.
+The program director or their designee, with input from the Clinical Competency Committee, must develop plans for residents failing to progress, following institutional policies and procedures. ^(Core) - 5.1.e.1.
+An individualized performance improvement plan to remedy deficiencies must be discussed with the resident, in writing and on file. ^(Core) - 5.1.e.1.a.
+Progress and improvement must be monitored and communicated with the resident at a minimum of every three months if a resident has been identified as needing a remediation plan. (^{Core})